47degrees/ArrowInPractice/README.md

 * How to encode sequential operations with a fancier syntax using Monad Comprehensions.
 * How to encode non-dependent operations using the Applicative Builder.

+# Serialization

+All content negotiation (serialization / deserialization) is handled using the `Ktor` built in `Jackson` support.

 # Unauthenticated Routes

 ## [GET] [http://0.0.0.0:8080](http://0.0.0.0:8080)